FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/toolbar/flo-2d-project-review/Channel Profile.rst

 .. image:: ../../img/Buttons/profiletool.png

-.. note:: Similar to other tools within FLO-2D Project Review, the Channel Profile will stay selected throughout its use.
+.. note:: The Channel Profile will stay selected throughout its use.
 Ensure the tool is deactivated after use.

     .. image:: ../../img/Channel-Profile/channelprofile7.png